 Extend the belay device

-Especially with those who haven’t spent much time dangling from a harness over the edge of a cliff, extending a belay device can make rappelling much more comfortable by preventing flipping upsidedown and prevent hair, clothing, or fingers getting sucked into belay devices.
+Especially with those who haven’t spent much time dangling from a harness over the edge of a cliff, extending a belay device can make rappelling much more comfortable by preventing flipping upsidedown and prevent hair, clothing, or fingers from getting sucked into belay devices.
 It also makes it easier to create friction since you have more space to move the rope back behind the belay device.
 If you’re using a prusik, extended belays will also give you more wiggle room on the size of your prusik loop.

 To extend the belay, you simply connect a sling, draw, or other fall-rated material to your harness belay loop or hardpoints and attach the carabiner and belay device to the extension.
 It’s essentially creating a new and bigger belay loop.